diegobonagurio/diegobonagurio/README.md

 Enthusiastic about learning about technology, IoT, API's and frontend development (web and mobile)

+Full stack programmer passionate about technology and always seeking new challenges.
+With solid skills in various programming languages, frameworks, and technologies, I'm constantly learning and updating myself to offer innovative and effective solutions.
+I'm driven by tough problems and have patience to find creative solutions.
+In addition, I value quality and excellence and am always looking for ways to exceed my clients' expectations.

 <!--
 **diegobonagurio/diegobonagurio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.